Siege of Veracruz

-The Battle of Veracruz was a 20-day siege of the key Mexican beachhead seaport of Veracruz during the Mexican–American War.
-Lasting from March 9–29, 1847, it began with an amphibious assault conducted by United States military forces, and ended with the surrender and occupation of the city.
-U.S. forces then marched inland to Mexico City.
+On 9 March 1847, during the Mexican–American War, the United States military made an amphibious landing and besieged the key Mexican seaport of Veracruz.
+The port surrendered twenty days later.
+The U.S. forces then marched inland to Mexico City.

 Background

 After the battles of Monterrey and Buena Vista, much of Zachary Taylor's Army of Occupation was transferred to the command of Major General Winfield Scott in support of the upcoming campaign.
 That campaign, determined by Scott and other Washington officials, would be a Veracruz landing and an advance inland.
 Mexican military intelligence knew in advance of U.S. plans to attack Veracruz, but internal government turmoil left them powerless to send crucial reinforcements before the American assault commenced.

 Opposing forces

 Mexican defenses

 Veracruz was considered to be the strongest fortress in North America at the time.
 Brigadier General Juan Esteban Morales commanded a garrison of 3,360 soldiers occupying three major forts guarding Veracruz: